Explore Home Loans

 Will I pay stamp duty on land in NSW?

 In NSW, stamp duty is payable if you purchase vacant land of any kind, whether it be residential, commercial or industrial.
-You could be eligible for an exemption if the land is valued at less than $350,000, or a stamp duty concession if it’s valued between $350,000 and $450,000.
+Depending on your individual circumstances, you could be eligible for an exemption if the land’s market value is less than $350,000, or a stamp duty concession if it’s valued between $350,000 and $450,000.

 It’s worth noting that you may still need to pay stamp duty in NSW if you acquire land as a gift or through a trust, meaning you can end up with stamp duty payable even if you didn’t purchase the land yourself.